 Considered one of the industry’s heavyweights, American Electric Power (NYSE:AEP) is a massive electric utility company that delivers electricity to more than 5 million customers across eleven states.
 Over the past three months, AEP stock is up 6%.

 The business right now is doing pretty well, as robust economic strength in the company’s core markets has boosted the business.
 Overall, sales and earnings are both trending higher at a healthy rate.

 Sempra Energy (SRE)

 Another one of the industry’s heavyweights is Sempra Energy (NYSE:SRE), the multi-faceted energy company that provides energy services to more than 40 million customers globally across Southern California, Texas, Chile and Peru.
-In the past month, SRE stock is up 2.6%.
+In 2019, SRE stock is up 27%.